 UPSC IES

-Engineers who work for the Union Public Service Commission (UPSC) Indian Engineering Services (IES) or Engineering Services Examination (ESE) are allocated as Class – 1 officials.
+Engineers who work for the Union Public Service Commission (UPSC) Indian Engineering Services (IES) or Engineering Services Examination (ESE) are allocated as Class-1 officials.
 They control a significant component of the public sector economy, specifically Indian Railways, Power, Telecommunications, Central Water Design, Defence Administration of Engineers, and Central Engineering Service.
+UPSC IES is one of the most popular upcoming government exams.

 The concept of work performed by these officials is heavily reliant on their design branch and the assistance or unit in which they are enlisted.
 The career progression is immaculate, resulting in high regard.
-After passing this exam, the major position available is that of Asst.
+After passing this exam, I found that the major position available is that of an assistant.
 Executive Engineer and the pecking order ends at the rank of Chairman/Managing Director.

 GATE

-Some companies utilize GATE scores directly for recruitment.
+Some companies utilise GATE scores directly for recruitment.
 However, some firms use the results to select candidates before doing an interview, exam, or group discussion to make the final hiring selection.
-Haryana Power Utilities Recruitment, for example, does not conduct interviews or any other round; instead, the recruitment is exclusively based on GATE results.
+Haryana Power Utilities Recruitment, for example, does not conduct interviews or any other rounds; instead, the recruitment is exclusively based on GATE results.
 Meanwhile, some other companies shortlist candidates based on their GATE results for a descriptive examination, followed by a personal interview.
-Some popular PSU that recruit through GATE exam are NBCC, ONGC, BPCL, HPCL, NLC etc
+Some popular PSUs that recruit through the GATE exam are NBCC, ONGC, BPCL, HPCL, NLC, etc.

 SSC JE

-Various departments for Junior Engineer (Civil) can be filled through SSC JE such as Military Engineer Services (MES), Central Water Commission (CWC), National Technical Research Organization (NTRO), Border Road Organization (BRO) and so on.
+Various departments for Junior Engineer (Civil) can be filled through SSC JE, such as Military Engineer Services (MES), Central Water Commission (CWC), National Technical Research Organisation (NTRO), Border Road Organisation (BRO) and so on.

 RRB SSE